 - Other treatments, like physiotherapy and massage, may also help.

 When will my whiplash feel better?

-Recovery time depends on how serious your whiplash is.
+Recovery time depends on how severe your whiplash is.

 Given time, most whiplash should heal on its own.

 There's some evidence the average recovery time for a whiplash injury is 32 days.
-However, in around 12% of cases of chronic whiplash patients do not recovered within six months.
+However, in around 12% of cases of chronic whiplash patients do not recover within 6 months.

 Remember that everyone heals at a different rate.